heig-vd-dai-course/heig-vd-dai-course/02-introduction-to-part-1/PRESENTATION.md

 ## What happens when you browse the Web?

-1. You request a resource (e.g. a file) from a web server
+1. You request a resource (e.g. a file) from a Web server
-2. The web server opens the file
+2. The Web server opens the file
-3. The web server reads the file
+3. The Web server reads the file
-4. The web server sends the file to you
+4. The Web server sends the file to you
 5. Your Web browser receives the file
 6. Your Web browser displays the file